rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example3.md

 When you run the script, it generates a PNG file named Example3.png in the specified output folder.

 ### Resulting diagram:

-The diagram below illustrates a 3-tier web application architecture.
-Each tier—Web, Application, and Database—is depicted as a color-coded rectangle for easy identification.
-Labeled connections show the communication protocols: the Web server connects to the Application server using gRPC, while the Application server communicates with the Database server via SQL.
-The minlen attribute has been applied to the edges to enhance the spacing between the nodes, resulting in a clearer and more organized layout.

 ```graphviz dot example3.png
 digraph Root {